CS514-F17/Lab2/README.md

 ### Functionality Deadline: Monday, September 25, 2017, 5pm
 ### Final Deadline: Sunday, October 15, 2017, 5pm

-*This lab description is subject to change until officially assigned.*

 The goal of this project is to implement a program that analyzes the Java files in a given directory.
 You will use the following features:

 - Object-oriented Design